-Make these delicious Spicy Crockpot Sweet Potatoes for a holiday meal, and you’ll have more room in the oven for other things!
-These tasty sweet potatoes are low-glycemic, gluten-free, meatless, and can be South Beach Diet Phase Two if you use an approved butter substitute.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Make these delicious Spicy Crockpot Sweet Potatoes for a holiday meal, and you’ll have more room in the oven for other dishes!
+Use Sweet Potato Recipes to find more recipes like this one.

 This is a holiday sweet potato recipe that anyone can enjoy, even if you’re dieting or restricting sugar for health reasons.
 If you want a recipe that’s vegan, just omit the optional butter and this will still be delicious.
 And I strongly suggest doubling or tripling the spice mixture, because you’ll want to be making this recipe or Spicy Sweet Potato Fries over and over once you’ve tried them.

 By the way, these orange sweet potatoes are not yams, even though that’s probably what your grocery store is calling them!

 - Peel about 4 pounds of orange sweet potatoes and cut them into pieces about 1-2 inches square.